Camp Ripley: DNR, State Fire Marshal, Transportation and State Patrol training

 Camp Ripley houses the Department of Natural Resources Enforcement Center.
 DNR Conservation Officers are trained year-round in Camp Ripley's diverse habitat.
 They train by practicing controlled burns and studying the habitat.

 Camp Ripley hosts many State Fire training classes; including response, live fire burn exercises, apparatus driving maneuvers, and fire investigations throughout the year.

 Camp Ripley hosts the Minnesota Department of Transportation Snow and Ice snow plowing training each summer.

 Camp Ripley has been the host for the Minnesota State Patrol Academy since 1996.
 The men and women who train to become state patrol officers practice their shooting skills on one of Camp Ripley's ranges and practice driving maneuvers.

+Minnesota Army National Guard Court of Honor

+The Court of Honor is located on the grounds of the Minnesota Military & Veterans Museum at Camp Ripley.
+It honors members of the Minnesota Army National Guard and other military and civilian personnel from Minnesota who have attained uncommon prestige.
+Inductions have been conducted since 1933 and annually since 2009.
+The court honors more than 500 individuals.
+Notable inductees include Archbishop John Ireland, MG George E. Leach, GEN John W. Vessey Jr. and twelve of the Medal of Honor recipients from Minnesota.